chirophobic/pool-table-analyser/README.md

 - [Go](https://golang.org/)

+## Installation
+- Ensure that `go` has been successfully installed
+- Execute `go get` from the root of the application to load in all dependencies
-## Running the application
+- Build the application by running the `make`
-- //TODO

 ## Board State File